Yorkville Middle School

 2. What Is Cross Country?

 Cross country is a popular sport that involves running on a course that may consist of grass, mud, trees, and water.
-Yorkville runs as a part of the Illinois Elementary School Association (IESA) so we can participate in the state series.
-The IESA has stated that middle school athletes, both boys and girls, run a two-mile course during their meets.
-Occasionally meets have 1.5 mile races, but most of the time our athletes will run two miles in races.
-Boys and girls normally do not run in the same race, but the Tiger Trails Invite in Oswego combines boys and girls at the same grade level.
+Yorkville runs as a part of the Illinois Elementary School Association (IESA) so we can participate in the state series consisting of a Sectional race to qualify for State.
+The IESA has stated that middle school athletes, both boys and girls, run a two-mile course during their meets and all of our conference meets will be two miles.
+Boys and girls normally do not run in the same race, but the Tiger Trails Invite in Oswego sometimes combines boys and girls at the same grade level.

 Scoring in cross country is different from many sports since the lowest score wins.
 A team consists of seven runners with the top five scoring points for their team.
 Points are earned based on the place earned, so if the top five runners for a team finished in 1st, 5th, 10th, 14th, and 20th the team would have scored 50 points.
 The 6th and 7th runners are important in case of a tie and they can also hurt another team's score by beating their top five runners.